Locke218/My-Work/README.md

 # My-Work
-Contains some examples of programs I've created among various languages.
+Author: Zane Draper

-For further information on each project, a README should be contained within each folder.
+Description: This repository contains a large variety of programming projects I have work on, across numerous different languages.
+Further information on each section can be found on another README within each project folder.

 For any further inquiries, feel free to contact me at ztd9457@g.rit.edu